chriseaton/spell/README.md

 ### Conventions
+- Named items, types, attributes, or details should always use [PascalCase (e.g UpperCamelCase)](https://en.wikipedia.org/wiki/Camel_case).
+- Keywords should be in ALL CAPS.
+- Sections (INPUT, ACTION, and OUTPUT) may be omitted if not used.
+- Filtering statements (following WITH, WHEN and WHERE keywords) are always expanded using bulletted-lists, all others (action statements) use numbered-lists.
 - Use consistent indents, tabs or four (4) spaces for readability.
 - If a statement is continued on a new line, indent that line from it's parent.
 Keep the indent level (after the initial indent) for continuations of descriptions, bulleted lists, or numbered lists.